apache/trafficserver/doc/admin-guide/layer-4-routing.en.rst

 cannot be done using remap because for a ``CONNECT`` there is no remap phase.
 Note that for a tunneled connection like this, the only transaction hooks that will be triggered are :c:macro:`TS_HTTP_TXN_START_HOOK` and :c:macro:`TS_HTTP_TXN_CLOSE_HOOK`.
 In addition, because |TS|
-does not terminate (and thefore does not decrypt) the connection, it cannot be cached or served from cache.
+does not terminate (and therefore does not decrypt) the connection, it cannot be cached or served from cache.